shirat74/dvipdfm-x/README.md

 * bit position 5: Do not optimize PDF destinations.
 Use this if you want to refer from other files to destinations in the current file.
 * bit position 6: Do not use predictor filter for Flate compression.

-## Other Improvement Over Dvipdfm
+## Other Improvements

 Numerous improvement over dvipdfm had been done.
 Especially, font support is hugely enhanced.
 Various legacy multi-byte encodings support is added.

 ### Encryption

 Dvipdfmx offers basic PDF password security support including 256-bits AES encryption.
 Use `-S` command line option to enable encryption and use `-P` option to set permission flags.
 Each bits of the integer number given to the `-P` option represents user access permissions; e.g., bit position 3 for allowing "print", 4 for "modify the contents", 5 for "copy or extract texts", and so on.

 For examples,